mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Changing the *Localisation* primarily changes the language used in the menus, buttons and messages throughout |ED|.

-For English, it also changes the railroad/railway terminology (eg, Selecting 'Use Phone's global setting' and having this set to 'English (Australia)' or 'English (UK)' results in the term 'Points' to be displayed rather than 'Turnouts' which is displayed when 'English (US)' is selected).
-In the Preferences screen and the Throttle Screen Layout selection preference (where 'shunting' is displayed rather than 'switching').
+For English, it also changes the railroad/railway terminology (eg, Selecting 'Use Phone's global setting' and having the device/phone set to 'English (Australia)' or 'English (UK)' results in the term 'Points' to be displayed rather than 'Turnouts' which is displayed when 'English (US)' is selected).
+And in the |P-S| and the Throttle Screen Layout selection preference (where 'shunting' is displayed rather than 'switching').
 This is not guaranteed to operate on all text on all screens.

 Supported localisations are: